Skip to main content

 Why are Ontario autism wait times so long?

-Ontario's autism program operates on a total OAP budget of $779M for 2025-26 (2025 Ontario Budget) regardless of how many children enter the system.
-Unlike healthcare where treatment follows diagnosis, OAP funds are rationed by date rather than medical need.
+Ontario's autism program operates on a fixed total OAP budget ($965M for 2026-27, up from $779M in 2025-26, per the 2026 Ontario Budget) regardless of how many children enter the system.
+Unlike healthcare where treatment follows diagnosis, OAP funds are rationed by registration date rather than medical need.
 This structural flaw creates perpetual 5+ year backlogs during sensitive developmental periods.

 How should autism services be allocated?